 1. Information classification & security

-How your organisation classifies and stores its information, especially information that is sensitive, private or confidential.
+How your organisation classifies and stores and handles its information, especially information that is sensitive, private or confidential.

 2. User device management

-How all networked devices in your organisation are protected, managed and monitored.
+How all end-user devices in your organisation are protected, managed and monitored.

 3. Network threat detection & alerting